mmm111mmm/inacityinthefuture/bornforthe7th.md

 Java is one of these languages.

-Sometimes we say we tell Java to do something.
+Sometimes we say "tell Java to do x, y or z".
 For example "Tell Java to print some text".

 ## What is a Java program?